OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/paraboloid-tutorial.rst

 This tutorial will show you how to set up a simple optimization of a paraboloid.
-You'll create a paraboloid `Component` (with analytic derivatives), then put it into a `Problem` and setup an optimizer `Driver` to minimize an objective function.
+You'll create a paraboloid `Component` (with analytic derivatives), then put it into a `Problem` and set up an optimizer `Driver` to minimize an objective function.

-Here is the code that defines this the paraboloid and then runs it.
+Here is the code that defines the paraboloid and then runs it.
 You can copy this code into a file, and run it directly.

 .. testcode:: parab